Anomaly Detection

 Multi-Class Hypersphere Anomaly Detection (MCHAD), 13 Jul.
 2022 (papers)

 Our Paper Multi-Class Hypersphere Anomaly Detection (MCHAD) has been accepted for presentation at the ICPR 2022.
 In summary, we propose a new loss function for learning neural networks that are able to detect anomalies in their inputs.
 Poster for MCHAD (PDF).
-How does it work?
-Omitting some details, the loss we propose has three different components, each of which we will explain in the following.
-Intra-Class Variance We want the $f(x)$ of one class to cluster as tightly around a class center …
+MACHAD is available via pytorch-ood.
+You can find example code here.
+How does it work? § The general idea is that we want a neural network $f_{\theta}: \mathcal{X} \rightarrow \mathcal{Z}$ that maps inputs from the input space to some lower …

 Categories: Anomaly Detection

-366 Words, Tagged with: ICPR · Anomaly Detection
+508 Words, Tagged with: ICPR · Anomaly Detection

 Thumbnail for Multi-Class Hypersphere Anomaly Detection (MCHAD)